berthojoris/gitlog-mcp/README.md

 ```

 ### 4. `analyze_commit`
-AI-powered analysis of a commit with insights in Indonesian.
+AI-powered analysis of a commit with detailed insights.

 **Parameters:**
 - `commitHash` (string, required): The commit hash to analyze